geoext/geoext/README.md

 ### Alternatively: As a `sencha cmd` package

 The released versions of GeoExt 3 are published as [ExtJS package](http://docs.sencha.com/cmd/6.x/cmd_packages/cmd_packages.html).
 They can be used as any other ExtJS package, taking advantage of Sencha cmd.

-Until we have released `v3.0.0` (soon I hope), this will give you the current master of GeoExt 3.

 In a terminal where you have the `sencha cmd` available, issue: